Non-equilibrium dynamics of charged dual-unitary circuits: Entanglement dynamics from charged solvable states

 \ee with the projectors in the charge sector with $\boldsymbol \alpha = (\alpha_1, \ldots, \alpha_{m_\rtb})$ right moving solitons and $\boldsymbol \beta = (\beta_1, \ldots, \beta_{m_\ltb})$ left moving solitons defined as \be \Pi^{{\rt}}_{\boldsymbol {\alpha}}=\bigotimes_{i=1}^{L_A} \Pi^{{\rt}}_{\alpha_i} \otimes \mathds{1}_d,\qquad \Pi^{{\lt}}_{\boldsymbol {\beta}}=\bigotimes_{i=1}^{L_A} \mathds{1}_d\otimes \Pi^{{\lt}}_{\beta_i}. \ee From their definition, we see that $S_{\rm conf}(t)$ measures the average of the entanglement in the charge sectors, while $S_{\rm num}(t)$ the fluctuations of the charge~\cite{lukin2019probing, parez2021quasiparticle, parez2021exact}.
 Using Eq.~\eqref{eq:GGE} one can readily show \be S_{\rm conf}(\infty) = 2 L_A s_{\rm conf}, \qquad S_{\rm num}(\infty) = 2 L_A s_{\rm num}. \ee Therefore we see that $s_{\rm num}$ and $s_{\rm conf}$ are respectively the densities of number and configurational entropy in the stationary state.

-Two comments are in order at this point.
+Three comments are in order at this point.
 First, we see that in our case the number entropy is extensive, as opposed to the $\log L_A$ scaling that it displays in the generic situation~\cite{parez2021exact, bertini2022nonequilibrium}.
 This is because in our setting the number of non-trivial charge sectors is exponentially large in $L_A$, which should be contrasted with the polynomial scaling of the number of charge sectors with $L_A$ that one has in the generic case.
 Second, even though Eqs.~\eqref{eq:VNexpressionsolvable} and \eqref{eq:relationwithnumberandconf} imply that the entanglement entropy at infinite times is the sum of number and configurational entropy, this does not mean that such a decomposition holds for all times.
-Indeed, from Eq.~\eqref{eq:entropygrowthexpressionsolvable} one generically has \be {S_A(t)} \geq S_{\rm conf}(t) + S_{\rm num}(t). \ee The equality holds only if the initial state is an eigenstate of all the charges.
+Indeed, from Eq.~\eqref{eq:entropygrowthexpressionsolvable} one generically has \be {S_A(t)} \geq S_{\rm conf}(t) + S_{\rm num}(t). \ee The equality holds only if the initial state does not have initial entanglement (which corresponds to the case $\chi=1$).
+Third, we stress that Eq.~\eqref{eq:entgrowthsolvable} implies linear growth of \emph{all} R\'enyi entropies at early times.
+This includes also ${S^{(n>1)}_A(t)}$, which have been found to grow sub-ballistically in generic quantum circuits with conservation laws~\cite{rakovszky2019sub, huang2020dynamics, znidaric2020entanglement}.
+Our result is not in contradiction with the aforementioned references, however, because dual-unitary circuits lack a key ingredient for their arguments to apply, i.e., diffusive charge transport: as discussed in Sec.~\ref{sec:characterisation} the charge transport in dual unitary circuits is always ballistic.
+In fact, as we show in the next section, the linear growth of R\'enyi entropies persists also for non-charged solvable states.